osmosis-labs/docs/docs/overview/integrate/grpc.md

 # Interact with gRPC Server

-As described on the [Network page](../../networks).
 A gRPC endpoint is availble on the public Osmosis nodes so that you can start playing and intreacting with it right away.

 ## Enabling gRPC on a node
 If you are running your own node.
 It's also possible to enable them by editing  `~/.osmosisd/config/app.toml`: